ANRChoucas/Spatial-Nominal-Entity-Recognition/README.md

 This repository contains the source code for evaluating ML models trained for Spatial Nominal Entity Recognition as proposed in

-> Amine Medad, Mauro Gaio Ludovic Moncla, Sébastien Mustière, and Yannick Le Nir.
+> Amine Medad, Mauro Gaio, Ludovic Moncla, Sébastien Mustière, and Yannick Le Nir.
 Comparing supervised learning algorithms for Spatial Nominal Entity recognition.
 The 23rd AGILE International Conference on Geographic Information Science.
 2020

 Datasets are given in the `corpus` directory and models in the `models` directory.